 A hen's breed determines the shell colour of the eggs laid.
 Hens with white feathers and ear lobes lay white-shelled eggs while hens with red feathers and red ear lobes lay brown eggs.

-The shell colour has no influence on flavour or nutritionally value, yet despite this, different countries favour particular shell colours.
+The shell colour has no influence on flavour or nutritional value, yet despite this, different countries favour particular shell colours.
 White eggs are more prevalent in the USA, while brown shells are preferred in the UK.
 Marketing also dictates that most organic eggs and free-range eggs are brown.
-Indeed, I recall a food nutritionist say, "brown food is good and white food is bad".
+Indeed, I recall a food nutritionist saying, "brown food is good and white food is bad".
 This may apply to bread and rice, but not to eggs.

 Eggs are very nutritious, containing high levels of protein, vitamins, selenium, iodine, choline, minerals and omega-3 fatty acids.
-Eggs are low in calories (around 65 calories in a medium-sized egg) with most of the calories are in the yolk which is also denser in vitamins and minerals.
+Eggs are low in calories (around 65 calories in a medium-sized egg) with most of the calories in the yolk which is also denser in vitamins and minerals.

 The egg white (or albumen/glair/glaire) forms around fertilized or unfertilised egg yolks and its primary purpose is to protect the yolk while also providing nutrition for the growth of the embryo (presuming the egg is fertilized).

 Egg white comprises approximately two-thirds of a chicken egg by weight with water accounting for some 90% of this, with the remaining 10% being protein, glucose, carbohydrate, sodium, fatty material and vitamins.
-Egg white is cholesterol free and an average sized egg white has a mere 17 calories.
+Egg white is cholesterol free and an average-sized egg white has a mere 17 calories.
 Egg whites contain just over 50% of the overall egg's protein content.